andycroll/andycroll.com/_posts/2023/2023-08-07-play-in-a-sandbox-in-production.md

 ## Use…

-…sandbox flag when you spin up your Rails command line:
+…`sandbox` flag when you spin up your Rails command line:

 ```shell
 $ heroku run rails console --sandbox